amit-420/py2048/README.md

 # python
 ## 2048 Game Description:
-  Game's aim is to reach certain target No. by moving numbers horizontally or vertically which adds same numbers in row or column
+  Game's aim is to reach certain target No. by moving numbers horizontally or vertically which adds arithmaiticaly same adjacent numbers in row or column.

 ### Installing guide for Ubantu OS:
 1) Clone this repository on your device